Cart

 Bitterness in beer is ultimately like a good novel: it's not so much the number of pages that matters, but how the story is told.
 It can be the main character who takes center stage or a subtle supporting role that enriches the narrative.

-IBUs remain a useful tool for brewers, but the true measure of bitterness is in the glass.
-It is in this meeting of the science of brewing and the art of tasting that the complexity and beauty of bitterness in craft beer is revealed.
-A complexity that makes each sip a new discovery, an invitation to explore ever further the taste possibilities of this age-old beverage.
+IBUs remain a useful tool for brewers, but the true measure of bitterness is measured in the glass.
+It's in this intersection of brewing science and tasting that the full complexity and beauty of bitterness in craft beer is revealed.
+A complexity that makes each sip a new discovery, an invitation to explore ever further the flavor possibilities of this ancient brew.